comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-design-doc.md

     details.

     `equipment_ambassador.py` will contain the routes:
-    - create_equipment_checkout
+    - `create_equipment_checkout`
-    - active_and_upcoming_equipment_reservations
+    - `active_and_upcoming_equipment_reservations`
-    - checkin_equipment
+    - `checkin_equipment`

-    Similarly to coworking reservations, Amy Ambassador will interact with these routes to view reservations and confirm a checkin started online Additionally, the ambassador will need to be able to check equipment back in as well.
+    Similarly to coworking reservations, Amy Ambassador (or Rhonda Root) will interact with these routes to view reservations and confirm a checkin started online Additionally, the ambassador will need to be able to check equipment back in as well.

     `equipment_root.py` will contain the routes:
-    - add_equipment_type
+    - `add_equipment_type`
-    - modify_equipment_type
+    - `modify_equipment_type`
-    - delete_equipment_type
+    - `delete_equipment_type`

     Only Rhonda Root will be able to access these routes to add, modify and delete equipment types in the system.

+### 5. Security and Privacy Concerns

+As discussed previously, equipment type additions, modifications, and deletions are all exclusive to Rhonda Root as these are infrequent actions of the highest security.
+Additionally, the final equipment checkins and checkouts are exclusive to Amy Ambassador and Rhonda Root in order to maintain the security of expensive equipment items.
+Any role, but generally Sally Student can view availability and create, update, and delete reservations however no other student should be able to see these created reservations to maintain privacy.
+However, viewing data such as availability, item details, and the user agreement are open to every user.